 8.5) After dark adaption, hit F0 button.
 If fluorescence readings are above 3900, dilute sample 1:1 in algal medium.
 Dark-adapt for an additional 3 min and take a new reading.
 If the F0 or Fm readings are still above 3900, continue to dilute the sample 1:1 in algal medium until the F0 and Fm readings are below 3900.

-NOTE: Make sure to account for these dilutions when recording final fluorescence, for instance if the algal sample is diluted 1:9 during the initial transfer from the well to the dilution tube, then the algal fluorescence reading of 500 should be multiplied by the inverse of the dilution factor (in this case 10) and the actual fluorescence of the tube is then 5000.
+NOTE: Make sure to account for these dilutions when recording final fluorescence: for instance if the algal sample is diluted 1:9 during the initial transfer from the well to the dilution tube, then the algal fluorescence reading of 500 should be multiplied by the inverse of the dilution factor (in this case 10) and the actual fluorescence of the tube is then 5000.

-8.6) After setting F0, take a saturating pulse (SAT-Pulse) reading every 1 min 30 sec by hitting the SAT button to take Fm readings.
+8.6) After setting F0, take a saturating pulse (SAT-Pulse) reading every 1 min 30 s by hitting the SAT button to take Fm readings.
 The time interval between readings may be adjusted depending on algal strain.
 Discard sample.

 8.7) Repeat steps 8.1-8.6 for the remaining samples.